What is enteritis?

-- sunken fontanelles (soft spot on the top of the head) on an infant
+- soft spot on the top of the head of an infant, known as sunken fontanelles

 If you have enteritis, your doctor will perform a physical examination.
-Blood tests or stool cultures may be ordered to identify the cause of your illness.
+They may order blood tests or stool cultures to identify the cause of your illness.

 Mild cases of enteritis generally clear up within a few days.
 They don’t require medical treatment.
 People with diarrhea must replenish their fluids.

-In patients with chronic radiation enteritis, changes to radiation therapy may be required.
+If you have radiation enteritis, you may need changes to your radiation therapy.
 You may even need to stop radiation entirely.
-In some cases, it may be necessary to have surgery performed to cut out (resect) the part of the bowel that has been damaged.
+In some cases, it may be necessary to have surgery performed to cut out the part of the bowel that has been damaged.

-For most people, symptoms dissipate within a few days.
+For most people, symptoms go away within a few days.
 Recovery can take two to three weeks in more severe cases depending on the cause.

 A full recovery may take as long as six to 18 months after radiation is completed in people with radiation enteritis.

-Practicing good personal hygiene and safe food handling can help lower your chances of developing enteritis.
+Practicing good personal hygiene and safe food handling can help lower your chances of developing infectious enteritis.

 - Always wash your hands with soap and water when available.